 Imagine if you were the king of Syria and you had reliable spies who told you where the Israelite army was, but every time you got there, they were gone.
 Rather frustrating, don’t you think.
 The Syrian king finally gets suspicious and wonders if any of his people are informants helping the enemy.

 Here’s where it gets interesting.

 I’ve always wondered how the servant knew about Elisha’s ability to know what was being said in the Syrian king’s bedroom.
 If you want to know something, just ask the people who are not in charge.
 They usually know things the people in charge don’t.

 But Elisha is not afraid.
 As a prophet of God, he perceives beyond what the five material senses can take in.
 With his spiritual vision (that’s why he’s a prophet), he sees so much more.

 First, he calms the fear of his servant with those famous words we should write on our hearts, ““Do not be afraid, for those who are with us are more than those who are with them.”
-(II Kings 6:16 ESV)
+(2 Kings 6:16)

 Next, he prays for God to open the eyes of the young man so he can see what is spiritually going on.
 God answers this prayer.
 The servant suddenly sees “the mountain was full of horses and chariots of fire all around Elisha.”
 (II Kings 6:17)

 A recent podcast episode talks about those horses and chariots of fire.
 Check it out if you haven’t listened to it or want to hear it again: Open Your Eyes to See the Horses and Chariots of Fire